michalgebauer/michalgebauer.github.io/src/pages/08-16-2018-graphql-vs-rest/index.md

 <br />

-In paralell GraphQL world this, what happened, is called _overfetching_.
+In parallel GraphQL world this, what happened, is called _over-fetching_.

 ```javascript
 data = [